andyt530/MCW-Intelligent-vending-machines/Whiteboard design session/WDS student guide - Intelligent vending machines.md

 ### Abstract and learning objectives

-In this whiteboard design session, you will work with a group to design an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.
+In this whiteboard design session, you will work with a group to design an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure machine learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

 At the end of this whiteboard design session, you will be better able to architect IoT solutions leveraging cloud-based machine learning services and real-time analytics.